Using the JAWS Scripts For Microsoft Teams

 produced for Electron apps by this author.

-- This document includes an explanation and workarounds for an
+- This document included an explanation and workarounds for an

 occasional accessibility problem in Teams 1.4 versions.